pyfa-org/Phobos/README.txt

   ]

 todo list:
-- Reimplement few scripts to use phobos (item diff, database conversion for pyfa (including traits)
+- Reimplement few scripts to use phobos (item diff)